outerbounds/metaflow-checkpoint/README.md

 ### `@checkpoint` Decorator

-The `@checkpoint` decorator alleviates the pain points associated with saving and reloading the state of your program in Metaflow flows.
+The `@checkpoint` decorator alleviates the pain points associated with saving and reloading the state of your program (a Metaflow `@step`) in Metaflow flows.
 It also handles version control in multi-user settings by isolating checkpoints per user and run.
 Whether it's a checkpoint created by a machine learning model or intermediate data required in case of crashes, this decorator simplifies state management and failure recovery.

-- **Checkpointing**: Save the state of your flow at designated points.
+- **Checkpointing**: Save the state of your `@step` at designated points.
 - **Seamless Recovery**: Restart your job from the last checkpoint upon retries without any manual intervention.
 - **User Isolation**: Checkpoints are managed per user to prevent overwriting in collaborative environments.
 - **Ease of Use**: Minimal code changes required to implement checkpointing.